Join us out on the river on Tuesday and Thursday evenings to "Meet Us on the Merrimack."

-Join us all summer long on the banks of the Merrimack River at the UMass Lowell Bellegarde boathouse.
+Join us all summer long (through August 17) on the banks of the Merrimack River at the UMass Lowell Bellegarde boathouse.
 Discover (or rediscover) the Merrimack River and connect with National Park rangers.

-Each week, we'll be out at our green tent (look for the Arrowhead!) next to the boathouse on selected evenings from 5:30 to 8 p.m.
+Each week, we'll be out at our green tent (look for the Arrowhead!) next to the boathouse on Tuesday and Thursday evenings from 5:30 to 8 p.m.
 Stop by, chat with the rangers, and find out about all the great activities and programs taking place at Lowell National Historical Park this summer.
-Check out this website and our Facebook page each week on Sundays to find out which days we'll be at the river that week.

 Boat rides are about 25-30 minutes, with a ranger aboard to answer questions and introduce riders to Lowell National Historical Park.
 The tour route or time may vary, and may be cancelled due to weather or water levels.